wtoivo/RM2-ODL-quali-book/docs/06-Group_project.md

 This document can be used as a checklist to do the group work for your qualitative portfolio.
 Give it a read and then discuss it with your group once you have your initial meeting.
 The effective group work guide can be found [HERE](https://gla-my.sharepoint.com/:w:/g/personal/ashley_robertson_glasgow_ac_uk/EZCuPb2m-MFMtAIGTAb2eM4B_ateTxqyR5X6YLceaL2Qcg?e=XeHk9h)

-### Activity 5: Group work planner
+### Activity 5: Group work planner (optional)

 You can access the planner template [HERE](https://tasks.office.com/gla.onmicrosoft.com/en-US/Home/Planner#/plantaskboard?groupId=07b6cc49-f02c-464d-a1f8-9a2c16e6b979&planId=XzmYoIr61k6qycSEWwbY6JYABfM1).
-Make one for your group, discuss the tasks together and assign them to members of your group.
+We advise, although do not require, that you make one for your group, discuss the tasks together and assign them to members of your group.
+This is a good way to keep track of who is allocated to a task, and to modify tasks as required over the course of your project.

-You MUST use the planner to coordinate your project  - in the event we need to mediate difficulties or evaluate the equity of peer contributions, this will involve you giving staff access to your project planner and/or providing other evidence as record/evidence of collaboration (or lack thereof).
-Please be mindful of this when conducting your project.

 Work back from the deadline to establish tasks and when they need to be done.
 Discuss your strengths and what each person in the group would like to do.